Ion Channels & Transporters in Immunity Seminars & Symposia

 2021 Symposium: Ion Channels and Transporters in Immunity, Inflammation, and Antitumor Immunity

-Learn more about registration and abstract submission for the 2021 symposium.
+Learn more about the 2021 symposium.

 2020 Networking Event: Shedding Light on the Dark “Ion Channelome”

 The symposium’s four seminar-style presentations discussed research on new ion channels that span a variety of tissues, cellular compartments, and gating mechanisms.
 Watch a video of the symposium.

 - Diego De Stefani, PhD, University of Padova, Italy: Mitochondrial ATP-sensitive potassium channels